kevosauce/phys316/readme.md

 ## Phys 316, HW6, Kevin Ullmann
 ## 3.

-I chose to write the code using Octave (very similar to MATLAB, but open source) and split the problem into five files.
+I chose to write the code using Octave (very similar to MATLAB, but open source 😄) and split the problem into five files.
 There are four scripts, `henonmap.m, henonmapB.m, henonmapC.m`, and `henonStochastic.m`, and they use a common function defined in `applymap.m` which generates the map.

-The common function, defined in applymap.m is here:
+The common function, defined in `applymap.m` is here:

 ```MATLAB
 function [x,y] = applymap(x,y, iters)